Charles Ouda

 Charles "Charlie" J. Ouda (July 3, 1985 – February 3, 2024) was a Kenyan actor, writer, director, television host, voice-over artist, singer, and events manager.
-On the night of February 3, 2024,he died in Nairobi at the age of 38.
+He died on 3 February 2024 in Nairobi at the age of 38.

 Early life and education

-Born in Nairobi, Kenya, Ouda grew up in a middle-class environment.
-He went directly into the performing arts after high school and chose not to pursue university education Kenya.
-He began his professional career in the arts as early as 2002.
+Born in Nairobi, Kenya, Ouda began his professional career in the arts as early as 2002.
 In 2014, he moved to New York to study at the Lee Strasberg Theatre & Film Institute, undertaking a two-year conservatory program.
 There he trained alongside established industry figures such as Mauricio Bustamante and Paul Calderón.

 Career

 Theatre and stage

 Ouda's first known stage appearance was in the musical Lwanda: Man of Stone at the Kenya National Theatre.
-Over his career, he performed in at least 15 plays and seven musicals, leading in roles such as Joseph in Joseph and the Amazing Technicolor Dreamcoat, Tony in Boy Gets Girl, Fick in Balm in Gilead, Mr. Black in Andrew Lippa’s Wild Party, and Ernest Everhard in The Iron Heel.
-His theatre work also expanded internationally, including performances in New York.
+Over his career, he performed in at least 15 plays and seven musicals, leading in roles such as Joseph in Joseph and the Amazing Technicolor Dreamcoat, Tony in Boy Gets Girl, Fick in Balm in Gilead, Mr. Black in Andrew Lippa’s Wild Party, Ernest Everhard in The Iron Heel, and his Kenya Theatre Awards-winning performance in the African debut of The Manic Monologues.
+His theatre work included performances in New York.